MicrosoftDocs/winrt-api/windows.ui.xaml.controls/frame.md

 The [INavigate](inavigate.md) interface is mainly infrastructure.
 It's not expected that typical app will implement this interface.

 ## -examples
-The following code example is from the blank app template in Microsoft Visual Studio.
+The following code example is from the Blank App template in Microsoft Visual Studio.
 This code shows how an [OnLaunched](../windows.ui.xaml/application_onlaunched.md) method override initializes the app window.
 If the app is resuming after being suspended, then the window might already be initialized.
 If not, this code sets the app window to a new [Frame](frame.md), then navigates the frame to the default initial page.

 ```csharp
 protected override void OnLaunched(LaunchActivatedEventArgs e)